Your safety is our priority

 Every person entering our facilities is screened for symptoms of COVID-19.
 This includes all patients, visitors and staff.
 Inpatient visitors are screened throughout the day.

 Patients, visitors and staff must wear face masks at all BJC HealthCare facilities throughout your visit.
 Wearing a mask protects others from COVID-19 in case you are infected.
 Many people with COVID-19 have no symptoms.
 Even if you don’t feel sick, you could spread COVID-19 to others.
 Children under age 2, and patients with difficulty breathing, and who are unable to remove their own mask without assistance should NOT wear a mask.

-Masks can be homemade, or in any format or style available.
-Be sure to bring your mask from home if possible, but don’t worry if you don’t have a mask – we’re happy to provide one.
+Cloth masks are no longer recommended in our environment.
+Be sure to bring your mask from home if possible, but don’t worry if you don’t have a medical-grade mask – we’re happy to provide one.

 In addition to masks, you may notice that many of our staff who work directly with patients may wear additional items like gloves, face shields or gowns.
 We follow CDC guidelines to provide an extra layer of protection for the safety of our patients and staff.

 You’ll notice visual guidelines and signs throughout our facilities about physical distancing.
 That’s one way to remind all of us to stay at least 6 feet from others!
 You’ll also notice plexiglass screens and other physical changes to our facilities to help everyone maintain a safe distance.

 Waiting Room Changes

 Working with experts in infection prevention, we rearranged waiting rooms and changed our waiting room policies in some clinics.
 Furniture has moved or been removed entirely to allow for physical distancing.
 Toys and reading materials have been removed as well.
 In some clinics, patients bypass the waiting room altogether and go straight to an exam room.
 Your care provider will contact you prior to your appointment to provide specific details.